Get others to buy into your campaign. Get them involved in a video or something so they want to share it round for you.

 Be nice to the other candidates.
 It’s stressful for everyone so be fair.
 Having these guys on your good side will be a big support for you.
 You also don’t want students picking up on a bad atmosphere- and they will.
 It will affect how they look at you and could lose you important votes.

 Be personable.
 Make sure people see you as a real person with real reasons you want to be elected, not just a face with loads of words on a poster.
-You can have the best ideas in the world, if people don’t connect with you as a real person then those ideas start to lose value.
+You can have the best ideas in the world, if people don’t connect with you as a real person then those ideas start to lose value so be honest and don't pretend you know everything.

 Spend, spend, spend!